subhrabiswas023/visual-runner/FEATURES.md

 ### 🔲 Buttons

-- ▶️ **Rune**
+- ▶️ **Run**
   - Executes the code.
   - Opens the console.
   - A play button
   - Changes to a pause button when activated
 - ⏸️ **Pause**:
   - Pauses the execution.
-  - Remembers the context where it was paused
+  - Saves the full execution state (e.g., variables and instruction pointers), similar to the functionality in a debugger, allowing the session to be resumed precisely where it left off.
   - Changes to a resume button when activated
 - 🔃 **Resume**
-  - Re-executes the code.
+  - Continues execution from a paused state.
-  - Starts a new session in the console.
+  - The console session is restored to where it was left off.
   - Changes to a pause button when activated
 - ⏹️ **Stop**
   - Gracefully kills the process.